Download a leaflet:

 How much does Inform cost?

-Inform groups and one-to-one programmes cost £700-£800 to run.
-We encourage donations from participants of £150+ to help contribute to the cost of the course and these contributions are very much appreciated.
-These donations are eligible for gift aid, so if you are a UK tax payer, we can also claim an extra 25% from the Government.
-Charitable funding helps make up the difference.
+Inform groups and one-to-one programmes cost between £600-£800 to run.
+However, with charitable funding we are currently able to provide programme places free.
+But we encourage donations from participants of £150+ These contributions are very much appreciated as they help help stretch our charitable funds to keep our programmes widely available.
+These donations are eligble for gift aid, so if you are a UK tax payer, we can also claim an extra 25% from the government.

 Who runs Inform?

 Course facilitators are all staff of the Lucy Faithfull Foundation, who are trained and experienced in working with family members or close friends of those who have been charged in relation to child pornography offences via the Internet.
 Each Inform group has two facilitators, who are available for on-going support via the Stop it Now!
 Freephone Helpline (0808 1000 900).

 •You won’t have to reveal your full identity to other participants or share personal and relationship details in the sessions.

 •The information you share will remain confidential unless it raises concerns about a child at risk.

 •Wherever possible we are keen to offer a Programme to your family member or friend to help them to understand their problematic Internet behaviour and learn how to manage it in the future.